Milk-Cool/chip8-benchmark/README.md

 | ajor.co.uk/chip8 | Octo (1Kc./f.) | Octo (L. speed) | My emulator |
 |------------------|----------------|-----------------|-------------|
 | 206              | 20492          | 409823          | 2076        |
-If the emulator beeps and does not print anything, there's srry
+If the emulator beeps and does not print anything, there's an overflow and your result is higher than 10⁸.
+If this happens, just know: you have an absolute beast of a machine!

+## Contributing
+Feel free to contribute!
+But please do it via a pull request.
+Thanks!